-A challenge for Swedish companies is how to avoid corruption.
+Challenges for Swedish companies include corruption avoidance, navigation of the tax system and compliance with an intricate regulatory framework.
 To minimise the risk, it is important to team up with local and reliable professionals.
 Trade & Invest commissioner Andreas Rentner explains more about possible obstacles on the Brazilian market below.

 How we can help